 Definition

 A visual representation of every touchpoint a customer has with a product or company, from initial awareness through purchase, onboarding, ongoing usage, and advocacy.
-Journey maps surface pain points, emotional highs and lows, and moments of truth.
+Journey maps surface pain points, emotional highs and lows, and moments of truth, as described in the Nielsen Norman Group's guide to journey mapping.
 PMs use them to prioritize improvements at the moments that matter most for retention and satisfaction.
+The customer journey roadmap template provides a visual format for mapping journey stages to planned improvements, and the Product Discovery Handbook covers how journey mapping fits into the broader discovery toolkit.

 Why It Matters for Product Managers